ronomon/quoted-printable/README.md

 # quoted-printable
 Fast, robust RFC 2045 (Quoted-Printable) and RFC 2047 (Q-Encoding) encoder/decoder for Buffers in pure Javascript with an optional C++ binding.
-Avoids intermediary string allocations.
-Avoids regular expressions.
-Avoids branching through the use of lookup tables.
-Ships with extensive tests, including a fuzz-test.
+Avoids intermediary string allocations and regular expressions.
+Reduces branching through the use of lookup tables.

 ## Installation